spring-labs/org.openwms.zile/README.md

 # System Design

-The project comprises a flatgood (carton) stock with a small automatic conveyor system in front to serve the picking (commissioning) stations with cartons.
-Feeding the stock happens manually by putting cartons onto an infeed position (I-Point).
+The project comprises a flatgood (carton) stock with an automatic conveyor system in front to serve the picking (commissioning) stations with cartons shown of the left-hand side of the sketch.
+Feeding the stock happens manually by putting cartons onto an infeed position (I-Point #7).
 Beside the automatic flatgood stock, a palette stock and a kanban stock exists as well.
 Transportation between the three types of stock happens with manual transports.

 ![Layout][1]

+The palette stock on the right comprises 2 aisles.
+Palettes can be pushed into the system at any of the commissioning points.
-For further explanation about the numbers shown in the sketch above please have a look at the [LocationGroup design](docs/referencedata.md)
+For further explanation about the numbers shown in the sketch above have a look at the [LocationGroup design](docs/referencedata.md)

 # System Architecture